Dmitri-Sintsov/django-jinja-knockout/INSTALLATION.rst

     ContextMiddleware.get_request().user

-* Do not forget that request might be unavailable when running in console, for example in management jobs.
+* Do not forget that request is mocked when running in console, for example in management jobs.
+It is possible to override the middleware class for custom mocking.

 Extending middleware
 ~~~~~~~~~~~~~~~~~~~~

 It's possible to extend built-in `ContextMiddleware`_.
 In such case ``MIDDLEWARE_CLASSES`` in `settings.py`_ should
 contain full name of the extended class.
 See `djk_sample.ContextMiddleware`_ for the example of extending middleware to
-enable logging of Django model performed actions via `content types framework`_.
+enable logging of Django models performed actions via `content types framework`_.

 urls.py
 -------